-LESLIE: Rick in New Jersey, you’ve got The Money Pit.
+LESLIE: Rick in New Jersey wants to know if he should seal composite trim to prevent mold growth.
 How can we help you today?

 RICK: When our house was built, in place of the usual wooden boards that are used to trim around the edges of the roofs and around the bottom of the house, they used a plastic composite-type material.

 RICK: And it’s used in place of wood and it’s maintenance-free, lasts forever, that kind of stuff.
 With the exception that any place this wood is – this composite material is cut, it becomes kind of a haven for mold and mildew.
 And you get green growth there and it’s – you spend a lot of time and effort continually pressure-washing to clean it out.
-So, what I’m looking for is some means of sealing – is there some way of sealing this to prevent this mold growth on what is otherwise a maintenance-free material?
+So, what I’m looking for is some means of sealing – is there some way to seal composite trim to prevent mold growth on what is otherwise a maintenance-free material?